WMD-group/polytype/README.md

 # Polytype

-This repository contains a set of tools and crystal structures for the description of perovskites in general, but halide perovskites in particular.
+This repository contains a set of tools and crystal structures for the description of perovskite polytypes in general, but halide perovskites in particular.

 It is structured as follows: